-If you’re in the business of restoring salvage cars to rebuilt status and then selling them as low-cost alternatives to those who need them, or even if you’re just a hobbyist who loves getting their hands dirty over nights and weekends by restoring a salvage car to its days of former glory, the best way to find cars of this type to buy is through an auction site.
+If you’re in the business of restoring salvage cars to rebuilt status and then selling them as low-cost alternatives to customer who need them, or even if you’re just a hobbyist who loves getting their hands dirty over nights and weekends by restoring a salvage car to its days of former glory, the best way to find cars of this type to buy is through an auction site.
 Here’s what you need to know about buying these salvage vehicles from auctions quickly and easily without a problem.

-Understanding Salvage Car Auctions
+Understanding U.S. Salvage Car Auctions

 This usually occurs when it costs more to rebuild the vehicle than it does to just pay off the owner for the value of the car in total (hence the term “totaled”).
 As a result, insurers often have a high volume of cars that they can’t get rid of fast enough.

 This makes finding salvage cars at auction incredibly easy, and since insurers are more interested in getting rid of these cars than turning any kind of profit, you can get salvage cars for a very low price.

 The only drawback is that you’re unlikely to learn what happened to each car to total it, except when the damage is evident.

 It’s Important to Know How Much Work Restoring a Salvage Car Will Be

 Not every salvage car is created equal.
 A car can be totaled out by an insurer for a number of reasons, not just physical damage.
 For instance, cars that were stolen and then recovered weeks later with no sustained damage are usually written off in the interim, which means that even if the car is in pristine condition it’s still going to be classified as salvage.

 Such a recovered-theft salvage vehicle is often treated like the Holy Grail of salvage cars at auctions, as there’s usually little to no additional cash outlay required by a buyer to get the car certified as rebuilt and then re-sold in a flash.